Mysore Zoo

+Mysore Zoo (or Mysuru Zoo), officially known as Sri Chamarajendra Zoological Gardens, is a composite of zoological gardens and animal park located in the southern Indian city of Mysore, Karnataka.
+Stretching across a 157 acre-expanse and situated at about 700 metres (0.43 miles) from Mysore Palace, it is the oldest zoo in India and one of the oldest in the world.
+One of the most popular zoos in India and one of the city's most popular attractions, it is home to a wide range of over 168 species.

 History

-Mysore Zoo was created from the private menagerie of Maharaja Sri Chamaraja Wodeyar in 1892, on 10 acre of the summer palace.
-Over the next 10 years the zoo was expanded to 45 acre with spacious enclosures that are still in use.
+Mysore Zoo was created from the private menagerie of Chamaraja Wadiyar X, the twenty-third Maharaja of Mysore. in 1892, on 10 acre of the Summer Palace.
+Over the next 10 years, the zoo was expanded to 45 acre with spacious enclosures that are still in use.

 Originally called the Palace Zoo, it was renamed "Chamarajendra Zoological Gardens" in 1909.
-Mr. A.C.
-Hughes, from South Wales, was the zoo's first superintendent.
-He served as the superintendent from 1892 to 1924.
+A.C.
+Hughes, from South Wales, was the zoo's first superintendent, serving from 1892 to 1924.
 Hughes, Sir Mirza Ismail, and G.H.
 Krumbiegel worked towards refashioning the zoo and updating it with modern, natural enclosures.

-It now includes a bandstand and an artificial lake.
-It was given to the Department of Parks and Gardens of the Mysore State Government in 1948.
-The zoo was expanded first with another 50 acres, and then another 150 acre with the acquisition of the Karanji Tank (Karanji reservoir), in which an artificial island has been created as a sanctuary for birds.

-The zoo was handed over to the Forest Department in 1972, and was entrusted to Zoo Authority of Karnataka (the first autonomous organization in India to manage a zoo) in 1979.
+It now features a bandstand and an artificial lake.

+In 1948, management of the zoo was devolved to the Department of Parks and Gardens, Government of Mysore.
+The zoo was expanded first with another 50 acres, and then another 150 acre with the acquisition of the Karanji Tank, in which an artificial island has been created as a sanctuary for birds.
+In 1972, the zoo was entrusted the Forest Department and later in 1979 to the Zoo Authority of Karnataka, the first autonomous organisation in India to manage a zoo.

 The zoo had completed 100 years in 1992.
 The centenary celebrations were held in 1990 and 91.
-During the centenary celebrations various developmental activities were initiated such as renovation and modification of the entrance gate, hospital building, Walk Through Reptiles, etc. The bust of Sri Chamarajendra Wadiyar, founder of Mysore Zoo, was unveiled.
-The logo of the zoo, centenary souvenir, publication of literature & leaflets, conducting various competitions, preparation of a documentary film were other highlights.
+During the centenary celebrations various developmental activities were initiated such as renovation and modification of the entrance gate, hospital building, walkthrough reptiles, etc. A bust of Chamaraja Wadiyar X was unveiled.
+The logo of the zoo, centenary souvenir, publication of literature and leaflets, conducting various competitions, preparation of a documentary film were other highlights.